MatthewHaas/assorted_tips_and_tricks/README.md

 You may often find yourself needing to re-create figured from an analysis with parameters slightly altered or using a different dataset (or a subset of the original).
 When you first conduct an analysis, you might hard-code input and output files in your script.
 This is fine, but can become cumbersome if you need to constantly change names in the file.
 The good news is that you can write the code once and re-use it as many timeas as you like without editing the script!

 **In R:**<br>
-The following line should appear somewhere near the top of your script (right after you import the required packages for example).
+The following line should appear somewhere near the top of your R script (right after you import the required packages for example).
 ```R
 args = commandArgs(trailingOnly = TRUE)
 ```